Eat your Vegetables!

 I saw a link to a great post in my Twitter stream this morning.
 It triggered one of those “a-ha” sort of moments.
 I just got up, got a fresh cup of coffee, my daughter is sitting on my lap drawing on some business card and I have one of those rare moments of clarity.
 I’m going to be thinking about this all day.

 I’ve recently begun to follow Chris Brogan on Twtter.
 I had subscribed to his RSS feed for some time, but recently I wanted to follow more people on Twitter.
-Sometime between when I went to bed and when I woke up, he posted a URL for an excellent post:
+Sometime between when I went to bed and when I woke up, he posted a URL for an excellent blog post:

 As some of you know, I am between jobs right now and have had some “identity crisis” with trying to determine just how I fit in, or what I should fit myself in.
 I have a pretty extensive background.
-In my “professional timeline” I’ve been a support rep, manager in said support department, internet abuse investigator, senior unix admin, senior unix engineer, manager, director, principal engineer.
-In my “personal timeline” I’ve been a unix and enthusiast and hobbyist, social media geek, (I’d be hard pressed to be an “expert” but I sure seem to know way more than 90% of the people out there), hacker, I can explain complex technical things in a single bound, run servers in my basement, live, breath and sleep all things internet related.
+In my “professional timeline” I’ve been a tech support rep, manager in said tech support department, internet abuse investigator, senior unix admin, senior unix engineer, manager, director, principal engineer.
+In my “personal timeline” I’ve been a unix and linux enthusiast and hobbyist, social media geek, (I’d be hard pressed to be an “expert” but I sure seem to know way more than 90% of the people out there), hacker, I can explain complex technical things in a single bound, run servers in my basement, live, breath and sleep all things internet related.

 I recently interviewed at a great company here in Atlanta and finally got to meet with their CTO.
 It was a great experience and we definitely spoke the same language.
 But they were looking for someone who had specific, Exchange 2007 experience and I completely understood why.
 But the CTO said something really interesting.
 He said, “I’ve got no doubt you could become an expert in about three months, let’s face it at some level if you understand the commonalities, it’s all the same but we need someone with that experience yesterday.”
 He was right.
 I have no doubt I could become that expert they needed and it was gratifying that he recognized that.
 But in the end of the day, I am still looking for a job.